 The Open capacity governs what you let in — sensation, feeling, information, connection, meaning.
 Its three figures trace the arc from sealed shut to wide open to flooded.

-The Guardsman — Closing
+The Gatekeeper — Closing

-The Innkeeper — Receiving
+The Fisher — Receiving

 The Drowner — Flooding

 Reception has exceeded the vessel’s containment.
 What should be an opening has become a breach.
 Whatever the domain, the experience is the same: too much, arriving too fast, with no membrane to regulate it.
 A social worker at a child welfare conference finds herself unable to function by mid-afternoon.
-Each case entered without filtration, and she now carries the full emotional weight of stories that are not hers.
+Each case poured in without filtration, and she now carries the full emotional weight of stories that are not hers.
 She sits in a hallway, unable to locate where the cases end and her own feelings begin.

 Focus: Attention and Its Extremes